ecodynlab/GALUP/Modules/Module 4.md

 ### 1.3 Land Cover Classification Systems

 ## 2 Applications in Google Earth Engine
+We will be focusing only on supervised classification methods,particularly random forests, SVM, and CCDC in GEE.

 GEE
 flow diagram of the classification process.